spirit-labs/tektite/site/docs/index.md

 ## What is Tektite?

-Tektite is a powerful Apache Kafka compatible event streaming database that combines the functionality seen in vanilla event streaming platforms such as Apache Kafka or RedPanda with the event processing functionality found in platforms such as Apache Flink.
+Tektite is a powerful Apache Kafka compatible event streaming database that combines the functionality seen in vanilla event streaming platforms such as Apache Kafka or RedPanda with event processing functionality found in platforms such as Apache Flink.

 * Create Topics just like Kafka or RedPanda.
 Access them using any Kafka client.